Planning optimization with dynamic material replenishment.

-Producing “just in time” is also of the underlying principles of the original kanban method, where consumption of a material/part triggers replenishment of that particular part.
-Traditionally, this method works with minimum and maximum limits for semi-finished and finished goods, batch sizes, safety stock etc. These limits are valid for a certain period of time.
-Then you review them and make adjustments for the next period.
+This strategy is based on the original kanban method, where consumption of a material/part triggers replenishment of that part.
+Traditionally, this method works with minimum and maximum limits for semi-finished and finished goods, batch sizes, safety stock etc. These limits are valid for a certain period of time; then you review them and make adjustments for the next period.

-Besides customer demand, Production Control takes the following variables into account when when creating the production plan:
+Besides customer demand, Productoo planning module takes the following variables into account when when creating the production plan:

 What are the benefits of demand driven planning?

 No more overproduction, stock/inventory levels optimization, right-size/optimal batches, producing (just) in time.